 The chapter was organized on January 19, 1903, at Helena, by Organizing Regent, Elizabeth Barret.
 The group wanted to choose a name which would perpetuate the history of the city's origin and growth.
 A gold mine strike was found near where Helena is now located.
 It yielded such pure gold that it was named Oro Fino or fine gold.

-The chapter has supported five State Regents, and has been very active in marking historical sites and preserving history.
+The chapter is supporting currently its sixth State Regent, and has been very active in marking historical sites and preserving history, and participating in commemorative events.
+It has won many Constitution Week awards for Montana, Northwestern Division and NSSDAR recognition.
+Members from Broadwater, Jefferson and Lewis & Clark counties are very active in their support of Fort Harrison VA Hospital as well as naturalization ceremonies.
 The chapter presented a gavel to the 18th State Conference held in Helena, and it has been used ever since to convene and adjourn the annual state sessions.
-Our ladies are very active in their support of Fort Harrison VA Hospital as well as naturalization ceremonies.